 The second song (by Jimi Hendrix) explains that witches can appear when someone got a bullwhip as long as your life.
 Of course, that person will turn you into a block of ice after saying “no” a thousand times.

-Relationships between men and women are complex but I have a hint about it.
-You should have a standard of performance so that you are seldom disappointed.
-With time, every day can become a disappointment and this is where Jesus must do miracles.
+Relationships between men and women are complicated, but I have a hint about it.
+It would help if you had a standard of performance so that you are seldom disappointed.
+With time, every day can become a disappointment, and this is where Jesus must do miracles.

-Witchcraft can happen after too much messing up someone too much.
+Witchcraft can happen after too much messing up someone.
 We can see witches want a lover at all costs.

 The Devil’s Bed Was Her Confidential Destiny.